Young Lake

-Young Lake or Youngs Lake is a lake located in The town of Warren in Herkimer County, New York.
-Weaver Lake is north of and drains into Young Lake.
-Young Lake is south of Weaver Lake, the two are collectively known as either "Waiontha Lakes" or "the Little Lakes".
+Youngs Lake is located in the town of Warren in Herkimer County, New York.
+Weaver Lake is north of and drains into Youngs Lake.
+Youngs Lake is south of Weaver Lake, the two are collectively known as either "Waiontha Lakes" or "the Little Lakes".
 Waiontha Mountain, located west was named after the Waiontha Lakes.

 Fishing

 Most of the fishing done on the lake is done in the winter months in the form of ice fishing.
 Fish species present in the lake are blue gill, yellow perch and black crappie.